Tron (video game)

-Tron is a coin-operated arcade video game manufactured and distributed by Bally Midway in 1982.
-The game consists of four subgames inspired by the events of the Walt Disney Productions motion picture Tron released earlier in the summer.
-The lead programmer was Bill Adams.
-The music programmer was Earl Vickers.
+Tron is a 1982 action video game developed and published by Bally Midway for arcades, based on the Disney film of the same name.
+The lead programmer was Bill Adams with Earl Vickers programming the music.

-Tron was followed by a 1983 sequel, Discs of Tron, which was not as successful.
-A number of other licensed Tron games were released for home systems, but these were based directly on elements of the movie and not the arcade game.
+The game was a major success, with approximately 10,000 arcade cabinets sold, and was awarded "Coin-Operated Game of the Year" by Electronic Games.
+A number of other licensed Tron games were released for home systems, but were based directly on elements of the film and not the arcade game.
+In 1983, Tron was followed by Discs of Tron, an arcade sequel which was not as successful.

 Gameplay

 Tron consists of four sub-games based on events and characters in the movie.
 In general, the player controls Tron, either in human form or piloting a vehicle, using an eight-way joystick for movement, a trigger button on the stick to fire (or slow down the player's light cycle), and a rotary dial for aiming.
 The goal of the game is to score points and advance through the game's twelve levels by completing each of the sub-games.
-Most of the 12 levels are named after programming languages: RPG, COBOL, BASIC, FORTRAN, SNOBOL, PL1, PASCAL, ALGOL, ASSEMBLY, OS, JCL, USER.
+Most of the 12 levels are named after programming languages: RPG, COBOL, BASIC, FORTRAN, SNOBOL, PL1, PASCAL, ALGOL, ASSEMBLY, OS, JCL, and USER.
 The game supports two players alternating.

 At the start of each level, the player is taken to a "Game Grid" selection screen divided into four quadrants.
 The player must choose a quadrant, each of which corresponds to a different sub-game.
 The sub-game in each quadrant is not known to the player until it is selected.
 If the player fails the game and loses a life, they are taken back to this selection screen and an icon representing that game is now visible.
 Failure to choose a quadrant before an on-screen timer runs out results in a sub-game being chosen at random.
 Once the player completes a particular sub-game, it is taken out of play until the start of the next level.

 The sub-games are as follows: